cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

 groups.
 Thus we distinguish three important terms related to the
 identity:

--   Profile - The information identifying the profile of a person
+-   User - The information identifying the profile of a person
 -   Group - A group that a person may belong to that is important to define access to services
 -   Role - A role given to a person as part of the group that can refine